Supports the natural removal process of forever chemicals from the body

 “Our probiotic formulation is designed to support the body’s natural response to PFAS exposure by engaging with these compounds through physiological pathways.” — Dr. Anna E. Lindell

-To learn more about our science, we invite you to explore our publication, which presents evidence that specific probiotic strains can interact with PFAS molecules across a range of concentrations, from nanomolar to high micromolar levels.
+To learn more about our science, we invite you to explore our publication in nature microbiology, which presents evidence that specific probiotic strains can interact with PFAS molecules across a range of concentrations, from nanomolar to high micromolar levels.

 Contact Us